tc39/proposal-async-context/README.md

 2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change how the application code running pattern.
 At this very first proposal, we'd like to stand away with this feature.

+# Strawperson usage

+Zones are meant to help with the problems of tracking asynchronous code.
+They are designed as a primitive for context propagation across multiple logically-connected async operations.
+As a simple example, consider the following code:

 ```js
 window.onload = e => {